adrielklein/test-site/_posts/2016-09-05-great-plains.markdown

 ![1](https://scontent.fsnc1-1.fna.fbcdn.net/t31.0-8/14480689_10207506229074090_3019008370851711157_o.jpg)

-After Dighton we rode to a town called Leoti, KS.
+After Dighton, KS we rode to a town called Leoti, KS.
 We had a good amount a headwind that day and were happy to arrive to a Warm Showers host.
 It turns out that our host wasn't even home but she told us we are welcome to use her house.
 I'm always amazed by how generous and trusting some people are.
 We made ourselves some good food in her kitchen.

 The next day I went over to the library and found an awesome watercolor picture book along with some history and information about Kansas.
-The information in the book was fascinating and the paintings in were beautiful.
+The information in the book was fascinating and the paintings in it were beautiful.
 The book showed me the love that people have for Kansas.
-Although some people may find the state boring there's definitely beauty in it's peacefulness and serenity.
+Although some people may find the state boring there's definitely beauty in its peacefulness and serenity.

 The next day we made it to Colorado.
 Almost immediately we noticed the scenery starting to change from farms to shrubby things.
 I talked to someone about it later and they told me it's because of farming legislature.